miroslavpejic85/mirotalksfu/README.md

 -   Recording your Screen, Audio, or Video
 -   Share any YouTube video in real-time to your participants
 -   Share any mp4, webm, ogg video in real-time to your participants with possibility to download it
--   Translated in all languages thanks to google translate
 -   Full-Screen Mode on mouse click on the Video element
 -   Possibility to Change UI Themes
 -   Possibility to protect your Host with username and password (default disabled)